manikandan-e/document/multi-host-postcode.md

       description: >

-          Method to get the cached post codes.
+          Method to get the post codes from specific host.

       parameters: